Free GED Practice Tests for the GED Exam

 GED® Math Test

-The mathematics tests is developed to evaluate practical problem-solving skills within a mathematical context.
+The mathematics tests are developed to evaluate practical problem-solving skills within a mathematical context.
 Because the test measures mathematical reasoning skills, it covers a wide range of topics.

 Time Limit: 115 minutes